-Here you will get the table named “wp_posts,” which stores all the content of posts, pages, and custom post types.
-The table is called “wp_posts,” but it also stores pages and custom post types.
+Here you will get the table named “tmp317e7a_posts,” which stores all the content of posts, pages, and custom post types.
+The table is called “tmp317e7a_posts,” but it also stores pages and custom post types.

-Well, you will get the column named as “post_type” in the “wp_posts “database table, which includes all the post types such as post, page, custom post.
+Well, you will get the column named “post_type” in the “tmp317e7a_posts “database table, which includes all the post types, such as post, page, and custom post.
 The field specifies that the content is a page, post, or a custom post.

 How To Backup SQL Database of WordPress?

 You can back up a database in two different ways.
-First, by using the WordPress backup plugin like Updraft and All in One Migration.
-And you can also take the backup manually from the server-side.
+First, by using WordPress backup plugins like Updraft and All in One Migration.
+And you can also take the backup manually from the server side.

-You are reading this article that means most probably, you are going to edit the database manually.
+You are reading this article, which means, most probably, you are going to edit the database manually.
 That’s why below, I have shared the manual way to backup the database.
 It is also the easiest way to backup.